YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLNOBEFORE
 ------------------

-REPLNOBEFORE, NOBEFORE option cannot be used when the current replication state is ON for a database file xxxx
+REPLNOBEFORE, NOBEFORE option cannot be used when the current replication state is ON for database file xxxx

 MUPIP Warning: This indicates that YottaDB could not use the NOBEFORE journal option because replication is already turned ON for the database file xxxx.